Foile/crypto-pay-api/README.md

 Use this method to create a new invoice.
 Returns object of created invoice.

 * **asset** (string)
 Currency code.
-Supported assets: `BTC`, `TON`, `ETH` (only testnet), `USDT`, `USDC`, `BUSD`.
+Supported assets: `BTC`, `TON`, `ETH`, `USDT`, `USDC` and `BUSD`.
 * **amount** (string)
 Amount of the invoice in float.
 For example: `125.50`
 * **description** (string)
 *Optional*.
-Description of the invoice.
-Up to 1024 symbols.
+Description for the invoice.
+User will see this description when they pay the invoice.
+Up to 1024 characters.
 * **hidden_message** (string)
 *Optional*.
-The message will show when the user pays your invoice.
+Text of the message that will be shown to a user after the invoice is paid.
+Up to 2048 characters.
 * **paid_btn_name** (string) default - `callback`
 *Optional*.
-Paid button name.
-This button will be shown when your invoice was paid.
+Name of the button that will be shown to a user after the invoice is paid.
 Supported names:

   * `viewItem` - View Item
-  * `openChannel` - Open Channel
+  * `openChannel` - View Channel
   * `openBot` - Open Bot
   * `callback` - Return

 * **paid_btn_url** (string)
-*Optional but requried when you use paid_btn_name*.
-Paid button URL.
-You can set any payment success link (for example link on your bot).
-Start with https or http.
+*Optional* Required if paid_btn_name is used.
+URL to be opened when the button is pressed.
+You can set any success link (for example, a link to your bot).
+Starts with https or http.
-* **payload** (string, up to 4kb)
+* **payload** (string)
 *Optional*.
-Some data.
-User ID, payment id, or any data you want to attach to the invoice.
+Any data you want to attach to the invoice (for example, user ID, payment ID, ect).
+Up to 4kb.
 * **allow_comments** (boolean)
 *Optional*.
-Allow adding comments when paying an invoice.
+Allow a user to add a comment to the payment.
 Default is true.
 * **allow_anonymous** (boolean)
 *Optional*.
-Allow pay invoice as anonymous.
+Allow a user to pay the invoice anonymously.
 Default is true.
 * **expires_in** (number)
 *Optional*.
-You can set the expiration date of the invoice in seconds.
-Use this period: 1-2678400 seconds.
+You can set a payment time limit for the invoice in seconds.
+Values between 1-2678400 are accepted.

 ```js
 cryptoPay.createInvoice(Assets.BTC, 1, {